ernest-bruce/human-internet/humanity/humanity.md

 [network_effect]: #network_effect "increased value of a service to its users by the addition of other users to the service"

+### OpenIPFS
+an open·source implementation of [IPFS][IPFS] aimed mainly for Peoples·OS but available for any entity to use

+[OpenIPFS]: #openipfs "open·source implementation of the InterPlanetary File System"

 ### owned_data
 [**personal_data**][personal_data] that a person or entity stores in a datapod

 [owned_data]: #owned_data "personal_data that a person or entity stores in a datapod"

+### personal_assistant
+a [**personal_assistant**](https://en.wikipedia.org/wiki/personal_assistant "Wikipedia: personal assistant") person who assists a specific person in eir daily personal and business affairs

+[personal_assistant]: #personal_assistant "person who assists a specific person in eir daily personal and business affairs"

 ### personal_data